Illinois-IoT/main-project/tutorials/day4/day4.md

 IP addresses are very useful.
 If I wanted to access a file on your computer, I would first need to know your IP address (and then get to hacking).
 If I wanted to send you a file, I would also need to know your IP address so that the file is sent to the right device.

-There is a lot to know when it comes to IP address, and since it is simply a protocol (a set of rules), the protocol can change.
+There is a lot to know when it comes to IP addresses, and since it is simply a protocol (a set of rules), the protocol can change.
 There are currently two forms of IP address: IPv4 and IPv6.
 There is no need to know much about them, but the main differences are defined below.

 ![](day4_ipv4_ipv6.webp)